Lever Frame

 Colour Light

-This is the main station from were sevice trains depart and return to.
+This is the main station from where service trains depart from and return to.

 There is a turntable linking the Arrivals and Departure platforms so locomotives can be turned between trips.

-This is were the depot is located, which has the engine and carriage sheds.
+This is where the depot is located, which has the engine and carriage sheds.

-This is the 'scenic ' portion the the railways which is accessed via the tunnel under the car park.
+This is the scenic portion of the railway which is accessed via the tunnel under the car park.

-When a route is set its HOLD locking relay is de-energied this then prevents other routes from using the same section(s) of track, when the train has fully cleared the section, the HOLD relay is energised freeing the section for use by another train.
+When a route is set its HOLD locking relay is de-energised; this prevents other routes from using the same section(s) of track.
+When the train has fully cleared the section, the HOLD relay is energised, freeing the section for use by another train.

-During normal running the next route is set when the train passes the previous signal and entes the next section.
+During normal running the next route is set when the train passes the previous signal and enters the next section.

 At convergent and divergent points on the circuit First Come First Served relays are used to control the flow and prevent deadlock.

-The tunnel is which has a bi-directional single line through it is protected by SPAD circuits, which set off a audible and visual alarm if a train passes the protecting signal at danger.
+The tunnel, which has a bi-directional single line through it, is protected by SPAD circuits, which set off an audible and visual alarm if a train passes the protecting signal at danger.